jaytimm/pubmedtk/README.md

     ## [1] "political theory[TIAB] OR political theory[MH]: 124 records"
     ## [1] "medical marijuana[TIAB] OR medical marijuana[MH]: 2652 records"

-The `pmtk_crosstab_query` can be used to build a cross-tab of PubMed search results for multiple search terms.
+The `pmed_crosstab_query` can be used to build a cross-tab of PubMed search results for multiple search terms.

 ``` r